ianmhuff/auto-translate/README.md

 ==== CAUTION ====

-The script will indiscriminately and irrevocably modify any files it finds in the directory it is run in.
+The script will (should) indiscriminately and irrevocably modify any files it finds in the directory it is run in.
 I might add some kind of safety/guardrails later but for now there is nothing.
+I also make no guarantees that there isn't something like horribly wrong with the implementation of searching for files.

-I have literally only tested it in a directory which contains the auto-translate.py and a copy of a fresh status script and nothing else.
+I have literally only tested it on one computer, in a directory which contains auto-translate.py, a copy of a fresh status script, and nothing else.
 You have been warned.